Home Supplements How We Rate Blog

 What health goals has Bitter Melon been studied for?

-Bitter Melon has been researched for: Blood sugar control, Insulin sensitivity, Lipid management.
+Bitter Melon has been researched for: Blood Sugar Control, Lipid Management, Clinical trials, Systematic reviews.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Are the studies on Bitter Melon based on human trials?